je-nunez/apache_drill/README.md

 You may want to check the `./log/sqlline.log` log file if any issue occurs.
 This log file is located by default under the base directory where the tar-ball was extracted.

-The list of Drill Shell commands (not the SQL-alike commands) are at [https://drill.apache.org/docs/configuring-the-drill-shell/](https://drill.apache.org/docs/configuring-the-drill-shell/)
+The list of Drill Shell commands (not the SQL-alike commands) is available at [https://drill.apache.org/docs/configuring-the-drill-shell/](https://drill.apache.org/docs/configuring-the-drill-shell/).
 For example, if after some window of inactivity you lose connectivity to Drillbit, receiving a message like:

         Error: SYSTEM ERROR: IllegalArgumentException: Attempted to send a message when connection is no longer valid.